 Dogs must be sedated when x-rays are taken.

-A hip grade of mild dysplasia (HD4) and an elbow grade of 1 are the lowest evaluations that will be granted breeding approval and in both those cases, breeding can only take place with a mate that has hips with a grade of good (HD1) and elbows with a 0 grade.
+A hip grade of mild dysplasia (HD4) and an elbow grade of 1 are the lowest evaluations that will be granted breeding approval and in both those cases, breeding can only take place with a mate that has hips with a grade of fair (HD2) and elbows with a 0 grade.

-The OFA grades for your dog's hip and elbow scores will be listed on registration papers using a number form.
+The OFA grades for your dog's hip and elbow scores will be listed on registration papers using the following number form.

 HD 0 = Excellent